mimbert/testpesteve/README.md

 Nodes 3 and 4: the iperf tests work perfectly

-Nodes 7 and 8: there are issues with the GNURadio client/servers:
+Nodes 7 and 8: different behavior between "run to completion" or "prompt for exit" modes:

-- node7: client/server in run-to-completion mode: the logs show that the client and server both run and exit correctly, but the server output file or stdout contain no data
+- node7: client/server in run-to-completion mode: the logs show that the client and server both run and exit correctly, and both server and client .out files are generated and are of the correct size

-- node8: client/server in prompt-for-exit mode: the logs show that client and server both run correctly, but both client and server output files or stdout contain no data
+- node8: client/server in prompt-for-exit mode: the logs show that client and server both run correctly, but both client and server .out files are empty

-Additionnaly, if run interactively in a container on my workstation:

-- run-to-completion version seem to run and exit correctly but both client and server output files are empty

-- prompt-for-exit version show two "Press Enter to quit:" prompts (server and client).
-If I hit Ctrl-C at the second one (the client one), this is the only case where I have the two client and server output files as expected (20Kbytes for client, 10Kbytes for server)
+Before adding a throttle block to all flowgraphs, there were issues in run-to-completion mode: the logs showed that the client and server both run and exit correctly, but the server output file contained no data.
+The explanation (thanks Léo) is that without the throttle block, and when the threshold of the [head] block is lower than the buffer size, the [head] block can trigger the stop of the flowgraph *before* [file sink] sees any data.